 However, where liability isn’t agreed or the amount of compensation can’t be settled, a court might be asked to decide.
 When claiming through the courts, the statute of limitations still applies.
 Therefore, any court case must have started before the car accident injury claim time limit has been reached.

 This is another reason why it’s important to contact a solicitor as soon as possible, aside from the looming car accident claim time limit.
 Not only will it give them enough time to collect evidence and submit the claim to the defendant, but it should also mean there’s enough time for a court date to be requested should one be required.

 I Am Close To The Car Accident Claim Injury Time Limit, Could I Still Claim?

 As we’ve discussed already, if you try to make a claim after it has become statute-barred, it will be rejected, and you won’t be able to claim compensation.
 However, could you make a claim if you’re close to the time limit?

 In short, it depends on how close you are.
 There are a number of steps any personal injury solicitor has to take before submitting the claim.
-For instance, the solicitor will need to complete an investigation of what’s happened, you’ll need to see a doctor for a medical assessment and your solicitor will need to request evidence such as medical records or witness statements.
+For instance, the solicitor will need to complete an investigation of what’s happened, you’ll need to see a doctor for a medical assessment and your solicitor will need to request evidence such as medical reports or witness statements.
 These things will all take time so it will be up to the solicitor whether they think they have enough time available to properly submit the claim.

 We would advise that you make contact with the solicitor as soon as possible, with the car accident claim time limit in mind.
 The longer you leave it, the less time you’re leaving for the essential groundwork to be completed.
 Please call a member of our team so that we can work out the time limit that applies in your case.
 You could have more time left to claim than you realised.

 Other Circumstances Where You Could Claim After Three Years